Lolson31/CSCE155-C-Lab02/worksheet Luke Olson.md

 Give at least two examples of potentially bad input and the results you observe.

+  1. inputing t for the birth year with a normal name and 1s for the months outputs my birthday as 0/01/01
+  2. inputing %^&* for my name outputs an invalid number of command line inputs error

 4. Complete all the size and range entries below.